1907 ECAHA season: Stanley Cup engravings

 † Cecil Blachford served as Coach when he missed part of season due to a head injury.
 Lester Patrick filled in as Captain.

 †† Who was MR. Chipcase?.
 He was William "Bill" Chipcase.
-W was stamped upside down looking like a Mr. Chipcase.
-He was first player who had his name spelt wrong on the Stanley Cup.
+W was stamped upside down, looking like a Mr. Chipcase.
+He was the first player to have his name spelled wrong on the Stanley Cup.
 Chipcase and Erskine were spares who did not play for Montreal in 1907.
-William Chipcase's name was included on the Stanley Cup, but not Thomas Erskine.
-Chipchase did play one game for the Stanley Cup winning Wanderers in 1910.
+William Chipcase's name was included on the Stanley Cup, but not Thomas Erskine's.
+Chipchase did play one game for the Stanley Cup-winning Wanderers in 1910.